marcus-hugo/My-Personal-Website/README.md

 # My Personal Site

-Built using most everything I've learned about HTML and CSS, including Flexbox, Grid, responsive layouts, CSS transistions.
+Built using most everything I've learned about HTML, CSS, Javascript.

 ## Future Development

-I'd like to add some Javascript.
+Would like to rebuild with Sass and BEM.

 ## Link